sachsmc/plotROC-paper/Paper/sachs2015plotROC.md

 ## About ROC curves

 The Receiver Operating Characteristic (ROC) curve is used to assess the accuracy of a continuous measurement for predicting a binary outcome.
 In medicine, ROC curves have a long history of use for evaluating diagnostic tests in radiology and general diagnostics.
-ROC curves originated in the field of signal detection theory .
+ROC curves originated in the field of signal detection theory.

-For a continuous measurement that I denote as $M$, convention dictates that a test positive is defined as $M$ equalling or exceeding some fixed threshold $c$: $M \geq c$.
+For a continuous measurement that I denote as $M$, convention dictates that a test positive is defined as $M$ equalling or exceeding some threshold $c$: $M \geq c$.
 The goal of ROC analysis is to evaluate the classification accuracy of $M$ in reference to the binary outcome $D$, which takes possible values $0$ (negative) or $1$ (positive).
 It is implicitly assumed that the subpopulation having $D = 1$ tends to have larger values of $M$ compared to the subpopulation with $D = 0$.
 The classification accuracy of $M$ can be evaluated by considering the confusion matrix (Table \ref{confus}).
 The confusion matrix cross-classifies the predicted outcome $M \geq c$ versus the true outcome $D$.
 The four cells of the matrix correspond to the possible classification outcomes: a true positive, a false positive, a true negative, and a false negative.
-ROC analysis assesses the trade-offs between the test's fraction of true positives versus the false positives.
+ROC analysis assesses the trade-offs between the test's fraction of true positives versus the false positives as $c$ varies over the range of $M$.

 \begin{table}
 \begin{tabular}{l|c|c|c}